Sophie Wilmès: Personal life

 In 2002, Wilmès married Chris Stone, an Australian businessman and former footballer.
-They have three daughters: Victoria, Charlotte, and Elizabeth.
-Stone has a son, Jonathan, from a previous relationship.
+They had three daughters: Victoria, Charlotte, and Elizabeth.
+Stone had a son, Jonathan, from a previous relationship.

-Shortly after the end of her term as Prime Minister, on 17 October 2020, she tweeted that she was COVID-19-positive.
+Shortly after the end of her term as prime minister, on 17 October 2020, she tweeted that she was COVID-19-positive.
 On 22 October, she was admitted to intensive care in stable condition.
 She was released from hospital on 30 October.

 In July 2022, Wilmès announced that she was stepping down from the government to care for her husband, who had been diagnosed with brain cancer.
+Her husband died from his illness on 24 November 2023.